-Community Air Protection Program Annual Update (DRAFT)
+Community Air Protection Program Annual Update

 AB 617 requires that air districts prepare an annual implementation report for each community emissions reduction program (CERP).
 The Program Blueprint describes the required content, public noticing, and timing of these annual reports.
-CARB has requested that reports be provided to CARB every October.
-In 2022, air districts submitted the third round of annual reports.
+The California Air Resources Board (CARB) has requested that reports be provided to CARB every October.
+By February 2022, all air districts had submitted the third round of annual reports.

 Air districts submitted annual reports for the 11 communities that have completed at least one year of CERP implementation: seven communities selected in 2018 and four communities selected in 2019.
 Two communities selected in 2020 (South Los Angeles and Arvin/Lamont) had CERPs approved in 2022.
-The third community selected in 2020 (Richmond/North Richmond/San Pablo) plans to seek approval from CARB's Board in 2024.
+The third community selected in 2020 (Richmond/North Richmond/San Pablo) plans to seek CERP approval from CARB's Board in 2024.
 The links to the 11 annual reports submitted by the air districts for the following communities are found in Attachment C:

 - East Los Angeles/Boyle Heights/West Commerce,

 - Eastern Coachella Valley,

 - El Centro/Heber/Calexico,

 - Portside Environmental Justice Neighborhoods,

 - San Bernardino/Muscoy,

-- Shafter.
+- Shafter,

 - South Central Fresno,

 - Southeast Los Angeles,

 - Stockton,

 - West Oakland, and

 - Wilmington/Carson/West Long Beach.